How we got here

 I grew up in the Comox Valley on Vancouver Island and spent most of my young life at the track.
 I dreamed of one day making it to the Olympics and that dream eventually led me to compete for the University of Oregon and Portland State University.

-While I loved movement and competition, a lot of my experience in high-level sport was rooted in pressure and fear — and it ultimately shaped the way I wanted people to experience fitness differently.
+While I loved movement and competition, a lot of my experience in high-level sport was shaped by pressure, fear, and unhealthy coaching environments.
+It ultimately became a big part of why I wanted to create a more supportive, human approach to fitness.

 Chapter 2: Tight Club and Vancouver

 I started Tight Club Athletics in 2012 with one big goal: to change the way people experience fitness.
-I wanted movement to feel more welcoming, creative, connected, and fun.
+I wanted movement to feel more welcoming, creative and fun.

 Chapter 3: TCTV

-During that same season, I made the difficult decision to close down the Vancouver studio and move to Ventura with my husband Harrison <3 It was a huge life shift, but also the beginning of a slower, more intentional chapter.
+During that same season, I made the difficult decision to close down the Vancouver studio and move to Ventura with my husband, Harrison.
+It was a huge life shift, but also the beginning of a slower, more intentional chapter.

 Chapter 4: Keighty's Cafe & Ventura

-In 2023, I had a stroke and was forced to slow down in a way I never had before.
-For a moment, I thought my career in fitness might be over.
-But eventually, I realized I didn’t want to stop coaching — I just wanted to do it differently.
+In 2023, life forced me to slow down in a way I never had before after experiencing a stroke.
+For a moment, I thought my career in fitness might be over, but eventually I realized I didn’t want to stop coaching, I just wanted to do it differently.